What are reusable nappies?

 If this is you, opt for a nappy trial pack.
 You can buy trial-size packs from many nappy brands.
 You may find you can get trail packs from your local council.
 Alternately, locate a nappy advisor in your area who can demonstrate different types, and may have trial packs to hire.

-Try BabyKind for info on local council cash-back offers or Team Lollipop for nappy advisors.
+Try The Nappy Gurus for info on local council cash-back offers.

 Which type of fabric should you choose?